Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_trigonometry.md

 ![sine simple](../images/numerical_operations/sine_to_cosine.png)

 ## Tangent
 "So how about tangent?" people might ask.
-Tangent is a bit more complicated because introduces infinity for every π/2, so it is impossible to get the perfect result when we close to the limit, but for the general case, it is possible for get a reasonable approximation and we don't need to build another structure for that thanks to the following equation:
+Tangent is a bit more complicated because it introduces infinity for every π/2, so it is impossible to get the perfect result when we close to the limit, but for the general case, it is possible for getting a reasonable approximation and we don't need to build another structure for that, thanks to the following equation:

 <br>